-The following pages contain a set of policies for development.
 The policies are formatted as follows:

 - Rationale and evidence

 - The policy (in shaded box)

 - Application (notes on how the policy should be applied).

 SD SUSTAINABLE DEVELOPMENT AND REDINGTON FROGNAL CHARACTER

 SD 1 REFURBISHMENT OF EXISTING BUILDING STOCK

 The Plan area has many development constraints, including hydrogeological, an absence of community, social and health care infrastructure and a deficiency in open green space.
 Private residential gardens constitute an important ecological network in which one communal private garden2 is designated as a Site of Importance or Nature Conservation.